 If you are a student in need of a Tier 4 student visa you may be required to pay a deposit prior to the disbursement of your loan in order to secure a Confirmation of Acceptance of Studies (CAS), which is needed to obtain your visa.

-The 2019–20 financial aid year starts on 1 July.
-Applications for September 2019 are received and processed from 1 July to 10 August 2019.
 We will try to make the loan application process as easy as possible, but we will not be able to take shortcuts or fast-track any applications.
 The steps for applying for financial aid and the procedures outlined on this site are set out in accordance with US federal regulations.
+Federal Student Aid (FAFSA) applications for academic year 2023/24 can be submitted from January 2023, however the US Financial Aid Office will start processing FAFSA applications for September 2023 from 11 April to 10 August 2023.
+We will deal with applications in the order we receive them.

 The definitive source of information for all matters relating to the direct loan programme is the US Department of Education and your loan servicer.
 The information on this website and the links to external sources are updated annually and every effort is made to ensure that they are revised periodically.